 - Talk to your lawyer and advocate about any issues that might come up.

-- Make sure you and your lawyer have all of the information about what the ministry or delegated Aboriginal agency wants to do, why they want to do it, and what their witnesses are going to say.
+- Make sure you and your lawyer have all of the information about what MCFD or the delegated Aboriginal agency wants to do, why they want to do it, and what their witnesses are going to say.

 - Discuss with your lawyer what you want to say to the judge.
 Most judges want parents to speak to them directly.